 Grand castles are on every turn and dogs are welcome in the gardens.
 There is Eilean Donan Castle located on a small tidal island at the meeting point of two lochs.
 In summer you can take a tour of the largest castle in Scotland, Dunrobin, with its majestical château-style conical spires rising up from the glen.

-Explore the dramatic Smoo Cave just east of Durness.
+If your unsure of what to do, view some perfect pet friendly days out in the Northern Highlands or explore the dramatic Smoo Cave just east of Durness.
 Walk down and into the moss-covered main chamber where dogs are welcome and cross the wooden walkway to a platform with spectacular views.
 Finish the day off with a picnic with your pooch on the white sandy beach of Durness.

 Wherever you end up you can be sure that there will be a Northern Highland pub that allow dogs on the way.